ampiscool/Bible-Meditation---Read-Listen-Meditate/README.md

 ## Acknowledgments
-Special thanks to [Bible Gateway](https://www.biblegateway.com/) for free access to their website and content, which has been invaluable in the development of this project.
+Special thanks to [Bible Gateway](https://www.biblegateway.com/) for free public access to their website and content, which has been invaluable in the development of this project.

 #